Sub-goal 2: Economic equality

 Age, education, occupation, country of birth, and disability are some factors that, together with gender, influence the ability to find employment.
 It takes longer for foreign-born women than for foreign-born men to establish themselves in the Swedish labor market, regardless of their level of education.

-Women with disabilities have poorer prospects in the labor market than men with disabilities, but also compared to women and men in the general population.
+Women with disabilities have poorer prospects in the labor market than men with disabilities, and women and men in the general population.
 They are more often long-term unemployed, work involuntarily part-time, and experience negative attitudes in the workplace.
 Women with disabilities are overrepresented among those living below the relative poverty line.

 High food prices hit women harder